NeoGranular/lanyon/_posts/2016-04-11-zhan-xian-chapter-49.md

 A smile spread on Yang Chen’s face again, but any person with eyes could see the anger hidden within the smile.

-“I remember that the Greatest Sky Sect had a type of Hua Ying Pill prescription which was very precious and was refined only for the sect’s people, it could assist JieDan experts in producing their Ying, this would have equally benefited the other cultivation sects, but why don’t I see Uncle Master Chu advising the Greatest Sky Sect, but on the contrary, you want to sell our sect’s benefits.
+“I remember that the Greatest Heaven Sect had a type of Hua Ying Pill prescription which was very precious and was refined only for the sect’s people, it could assist JieDan experts in producing their Ying, this would have equally benefited the other cultivation sects, but why don’t I see Uncle Master Chu advising the Greatest Heaven Sect, but on the contrary, you want to sell our sect’s benefits.
 Uncle Master Chu, what kind of profit have you received from other people, that you surprisingly want to betray the sect and cheat your master?”

 “You, you, you venomous slanderer!”